ArturoDent/launch-config/README.md

 For the addition of the ability to bind any number of launch configurations to keybindings, I relied heavily on the code from [Jeff Hykin and macro-commander](https://marketplace.visualstudio.com/items?itemName=jeff-hykin.macro-commander).

 For determining the workspaceFolder of the current file, I used code from [rioj7's command-variable](https://github.com/rioj7/command-variable/tree/39ff184e2c32e01e8dd429a796568b2ef6617d32).

+For helping getting Intellisense working in keybindings.json for `launches.` commands, see [rioj7's answer](https://stackoverflow.com/a/64593598/836330).

 -------------------------